rootstrap/rails_api_base/docs/docker.md

 docker compose up --watch
 ```
 > [!TIP]
 > You can run `docker compose up --build --watch` if you want to build and run the services in a single step.
+The watch flag allows to refresh the container content without having to rebuild/restart it manually.

 ### How to run the tests
 ```bash